Lercher/CocoR/Readme.md

 i.e. no comments, no whitespace and no pragmas.

 For each such element the property `t` holds the actually parsed token.

-The property `alt` holds a BitArray of all Terminal symbols that would be valid before the current token `t` was parsed.
+The property `alt` holds a BitArray of all
+Terminal symbols that would be valid before the current token `t` was parsed.
 With the help of the `Parser.tName` array and the index in the `alt` array, a client can resolve the name of the token from the TOKENS section of the atg grammar file or the literal of an inline declared keyword.

+Furthermore, if an alternative token class is associated with a symbol table in the current production like in `ident:variables` it's symbol table `variables` is accessible by the `st` array at its kind position.

-Currently there is a flaw in the implementiation, because the calculation of possible alternatives stops as soon as the actual token gets validly parsed.
+Note: Currently there is a flaw in the implementiation, because the calculation of possible alternatives stops as soon as the actual token gets validly parsed.
 So this list can be truncated.
 -> this has to be investigated.

 ### Sample Code

-This Sample Code lists all tokens and their respective variants.
-See CSharp/Test/main.cs for a more elaborate example.
+This Sample Code lists all tokens and their respective variants by name.
+If a variant has an associated symbol table, a colon and the symbol table's name is appended to the token's symbol name.

     foreach (Alternative a in parser.tokens)
     {